u-ashikov/Typescript-Exercises/README.md

 # Typescript-Exercises

-This repo contains basic exercises and concepts of TypeScript.
+This repository contains basic exercises and concepts of TypeScript.